arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-For the Opta™, the `LED_BUILTIN` macro represents the green LED of the built-in RGB LED of the device.
+***For the Opta™, the `LED_BUILTIN` macro represents the green LED located on top of the `RESET` button of the device.***

 To upload the code to the Opta™, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the device with the sketch.

-You should see now the green LED of the built-in RGB LED turn on for one second, then off for one second, repeatedly.
+You should see now the green LED on top of your device's `RESET` button turn on for one second, then off for one second, repeatedly.

 ## USB®-C Port

 The Opta™ has an onboard USB®-C port that can be used for programming the device's microcontroller and for data logging with mass storage devices such as USB memory sticks.

+***Opta's USB-C port shall be used only for programming and data logging purposes.
+This port does not powers Opta's output relays. ***

 ## Input Terminals